 In the early 2000's, Monique teamed up with Chicago-based guitarist Neal Alger, and the two established themselves as a regular duo in performances around the city and across the country.
 The duo have three critically acclaimed CD's under their wings: Intrinsic (2004), In This Room (2007), and Yuletide Groove (2009).

-Typhanie will release her fourth disc Call It Magic (Dot Time Records) on February 3, 2017.
+Typhanie released her fourth disc Call It Magic (Dot Time Records) on February 3, 2017.
 Produced by Grammy award winning producer Jeff Levenson (Kenny Werner, Joe Lovano, The Brecker Brothers), it is Typhanie’s most ambitious project to date.

-Indeed, her influence as an educator—which reached a high point when she served on the adjudication panel of the 2015 Thelonious Monk International Vocal Jazz Competition—continues to be felt worldwide.
-She worked as a vocal coach for the Voice of McDonald’s International Voice Competition in 2010, 2012, 2014, helping the famous fast-food chain’s employee contestants prepare their performances.
-Mexico-based pop sensation Guillermo Otero hired Typhanie to spend 10 days coaching him and singing background vocals on his hit album Yo Soy Yo (Capitol Latin/Universal Music Latin Entertainment).
+Typhanie served on the adjudication panel for the 2015 Thelonious Monk International Vocal Jazz Competition and the 2018 Downbeat Student Music Awards.
+She worked as a vocal coach for the Voice of McDonald’s International Voice Competition in 2010, 2012, 2014 and latin pop sensation, Guillermo Otero for his hit album Yo Soy Yo (Capitol Latin/Universal Music Latin Entertainment).

 Typhanie considers herself a lifelong student of the art of singing and has studied with jazz masters Mark Murphy, Sheila Jordan and Bobby McFerrin, and more recently with Jeanie LoVetri, who stands at the forefront of contemporary commercial music vocal pedagogy.
 Monique holds a Master of Music degree in Applied Vocal Pedagogy from Northeastern University and a Bachelor of Music degree in Music Business from Elmhurst College.